 What are things I can I do to ease a persistent toothache after fillings?

 You may have experienced a throbbing tooth pain after fillings or your tooth may be sensitive to hot and cold temperatures after recent dental work.
 Sensitive teeth after dental work are normal and are the body’s way of healing itself.
 The discomfort you are feeling is temporary.
 It will eventually go away.
 Until the pain has completely subsided, you can take over-the-counter pain relievers and or use a sensitivity toothpaste to help manage the inflammation.
 For any patient with a compromised immune system, for example, those who may be in treatment for cancer, often suffer from chronic inflammatory medical conditions or autoimmune diseases.
 Unfortunately, these patients are more susceptible to heightened post-operative sensitivity symptoms.
-Therefore, those patients may require more time to heal after treatment.
-If you feel your discomfort is increasing, you should call your Lincoln, NE dentist for an appointment.
+Therefore, these patients may require more time to heal after treatment.
+If you feel your discomfort is increasing, and you don’t have a dentist you see regularly, seek an emergency dentist near me.
+Otherwise, call your regular dentist in Lincoln, NE dentist for an appointment.
 They will want to make sure the tooth is healing correctly.

 I just had a filling placed.
 How long will my tooth hurt afterward or is a “toothache after fillings” or “throbbing tooth pain after fillings” normal?

 Because everyone is different, there is no clear cut answer.
 If the tooth required any form of extensive treatment and had a large, deep cavity, your tooth may be sensitive longer.
 Extended sensitivity compared to having only minor dental work completed or a small filling placed for example, and having short-lived sensitivity (maybe for a day or two).
 Of course, the extent of the sensitivity can differ between individuals.
 A delay in healing time for patients who have chronic inflammatory medical conditions or autoimmune diseases is not uncommon.
-Therefore, if several months have passed and you feel that your pain has increased, be sure to talk to an emergency dentist in Lincoln, NE.
+Therefore, if several months have passed and you feel that your discomfort has increased, be sure to talk to an emergency dentist or seek any of the dentists in Lincoln, NE for their opinion.
 It is possible that the nerve of your tooth did not recover properly and this is something that can happen after treatment.
 Consequently, you may need a root canal.

 Having a “toothache after fillings” or a “throbbing tooth pain after fillings” is no fun.
-If you read through all of this information and are still feeling frustrated and still have pain, don’t be discouraged!
-Play it safe, and give your dentist a call.
+If you read through all of this information and are still feeling frustrated and still have discomfort, don’t be discouraged!
+Play it safe, and give your dentist in Lincoln, NE a call.
 They can at least keep you on their radar.
-If they feel it has been long enough, and by now the pain should’ve subsided, they can get you scheduled.
+If they feel it has been long enough, and by now the discomfort should’ve subsided, they can get you scheduled.
 If you are unsure of where to locate an emergency dentist, do an internet search for “emergency dentist near me.”
 That will help you narrow down a list of qualified providers.
 Doing this will ensure you are able to see someone that is conveniently located.
-But more importantly, a dentist who is willing to see you when you are in pain and need relief!
+But more importantly, a dentist who is willing to see you when you are in serious discomfort and need relief!